Complexities and Necessities of the Second Hand Clothing Trade

 However, it is clear that more needs to be done to address the environmental impact of textile waste.
 Establishing robust recycling infrastructure, holding fast-fashion companies accountable, and supporting sustainable practices in Africa and beyond are all critical steps in creating a more circular, equitable global fashion industry.

 Planet Aid knows it is critical that secondhand clothes and shoes don't become a burden to countries.
-That's why we sell donations to reputable organizations like Megapaca and Nicamerica that work to minimize what is sent to the landfill.
-In 2023, both organizations reported that only 1 percent of the used textiles imported to Nicaragua and Guatemala ended up in the landfill.
+That's why we sell donations to reputable organizations like Megapaca and Nicamerica, which work to maximize reuse and minimize landfill waste.
+In 2023, both organizations reported that only 1% of imported used textiles in Nicaragua and Guatemala ended up in the landfill.